 And what better place to start than at the core of your company, where all data is gathered, filed, centralized and send to other departments, systems and channels.
 The ERP system (Enterprise Resource Planning) might be one of the most important, if not the most important part of a business that handles products or services.

 And it doesn’t come alone: there are lots of ERP tools that can take your ERP system to the next level.
-Automation, artificial intelligence (AI), and in the cloud software are some of the strongest trends for ERP system software developers, as they are ERP tools that save money and make the management processes more efficient and easier to handle, from manufacture to marketing.
+Integration, automation, artificial intelligence (AI), and in the cloud software are some of the strongest trends for ERP system software developers, as they are ERP tools that save money and make the management processes more efficient and easier to handle, from manufacture to marketing.

 Let’s take a look at the e-commerce marketing tools that will make the list of your essentials in 2019.